City of God (2002 film): Critical response

 The film was not without criticism.
 Peter Rainer of New York magazine stated that while the film was "powerful", it was also "rather numbing".
-John Powers of LA Weekly wrote that "[the film] whirs with energy for nearly its full 130-minute running time, it is oddly lacking in emotional heft for a work that aspires to be so epic – it is essentially a tarted up exploitation picture whose business is to make ghastly things fun".
+John Powers of LA Weekly wrote that although "[the film] whirs with energy for nearly its full 130-minute running time, it is oddly lacking in emotional heft for a work that aspires to be so epic – it is essentially a tarted up exploitation picture whose business is to make ghastly things fun".

 Ivana Bentes, a Brazilian film critic, criticised the film for its depiction of the favela and her view that it glorified issues of poverty and violence as means of "domestication of the most radical themes of culture and Brazilian cinema ... as products for export."
 Bentes targets the film specifically in saying that: "City of God promotes tourism in hell".

 City of God was ranked No.3 in Film4's "50 Films to See Before You Die", and No.7 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
 It was also ranked No.6 on The Guardian's list of "the 25 Best Action Movies Ever".
 It was ranked No.1 in Paste magazine's 50 best movies of the decade of the 2000s.
 Time listed it as one of the 100 greatest films of all time.

 In 2012, the Motion Picture Editors Guild listed City of God as the 17th best-edited film of all time based on a survey of its members.